StuckiSimon/HalCrawler/README.md

 new Resource(root, [link], [data]);
 ```
 In order to get child links of a resource use the ``` getChildLink(schema) ``` helper.
 This returns the link or an array of links which is available on a resource

+In order to get child data of a resource use the ``` getChildData(schema) ``` helper.
+This returns the data or an array of data which is available on a resource

 ## Command
 a command defines an action which should be performed on a given resource.